jido/Arcadam/Quirks.md

 All lines in an indented paragraph are expected to have the same indent, so this is considered incorrectly formatted.

 A line with no indent after an indented line always starts a new paragraph, even if it follows a normal paragraph.
+There should be an empty line between the paragraphs.

 ```
   .
 Item in a numbered list
   continued on the next line
-  +

   Another paragraph attached
 +
   That is a code block
 ```

-If the first indented line is a list item (starts with "1.", dots, stars or contains ":: ") then it is treated as an indented paragraph and never as code.
+If the first indented line is a list item (starts with "1.", dots, stars or contains ":: ") then it is never treated as code.
-A list item can contain multiple paragraphs using "+" to join them to the list item.
+A list item can contain multiple indented paragraphs or delimited code blocks.
-It can also contain a code block introduced with a non-indented "+".
+It can also contain a non-delimited code block introduced with "+" on an empty line.

 ## Tables